Papooch/nestjs-cls/README.md

 _I created this library to solve a specific use case, which was limiting access to only to records which had the same TenantId as the request's user in a central manner.
 The repository code automatically added a `WHERE` clause to each query, which made sure that other developers couldn't accidentally mix tenant data (all tenants' data were held in the same database) without extra effort._

 _`AsyncLocalStorage` is still fairly new and not many people know of its existence and benefits.
+Here's a nice [talk from NodeConf](https://youtu.be/R2RMGQhWyCk?t=9742) about the history.
 I've invested a great deal of my personal time in making the use of it as pleasant as possible._

 _While the use of `async_hooks` is sometimes criticized for [making Node run slower](https://gist.github.com/Aschen/5cc1f3f3b58f1e284b670b83bb53da7d), in my experience, the introduced overhead is negligible compared to any IO operation (like a DB or external API call).
 If you want fast, use a compiled language._